ztrhgf/Powershell_CICD_repository/README.md

     - everything is written in Powershell
   - **idiot-proof :)**
     - warn about modification of functions and variables used elsewhere in repository, so chance that you break your environment is less than ever :)
-- can be used to
+- can be used also to
   - **distribute any kind of content** (ps1, exe, ini, whatever) to any local/remote location
   - automatic script signing (if enabled)
   - automatic scheduled task creation (from XML definition), so ps1 script and sched. task that should run it can be distributed together